-Inbred, gibberish or just MAD?
-Warnings rise about AI models
+Inbred, Gibberish Or Just MAD?
+Warnings Rise About AI Models

 The Habsburgs were one of Europe's most powerful royal houses, but entire sections of their family line collapsed after centuries of inbreeding.

-Recent studies have shown how AI programs underpinning products like ChatGPT go through a similar collapse when they are repeatedly fed their own data.
+Recent studies have shown how AI programmes underpinning products like ChatGPT go through a similar collapse when they are repeatedly fed their own data.

 "I think the term Habsburg AI has aged very well," Sadowski told AFP, saying his coinage had "only become more relevant for how we think about AI systems".